Creative-banda/Game-Center/README.md

 ```

 #### Why We Need Git
 Git allows us to download and manage the latest version of Game Center directly from the repository.
 This ensures we always have access to the newest features, bug fixes, and improvements.
 By using Git, we can easily update our application without manually downloading files.
+Additionally, our **auto-update system** relies on Git to fetch updates seamlessly.

 #### Clone the Repository
 To download the latest version of Game Center, clone the repository using Git: